unicesi/amelia/README.md

-# amelia
+# Amelia
-:airplane: Deployment library for the FraSCAti middleware
+:airplane: A deployment library for the FraSCAti middleware